rjdudley/CodeLabs-IoTDev/Module3-IntroAzureIoT-WindowsIoTCore/README.md

 	using Microsoft.Azure.Devices.Client;
 	````

-1. Add the following field to the **MainPage** class, replace the placeholder value with the **device connection string** you've created in the previous task:
+1. Add the following field to the **MainPage** class, replace the placeholder value with the **device connection string** you've created in the previous task (note that the curly braces { } are _NOT_ part of the connection string and should be _removed_ when you paste in your connection string):

 	(Code Snippet - _AzureIoT - DeviceClientConn_)